dnsimple/dnsimple-support/content/articles/advanced-editor.markdown

 ---
 title: Record Editor
 excerpt: The Record Editor gives you the ability to view, create and manage the DNS records for a domain.
+Hosted DNS has never been this easy.
 categories:
 - DNS
 ---